Titans West: The China Connection, Chapter 1: Cloak and Dagger

 The entire time, the men watched him from the corner of their eyes through the mirror behind the bar.
 They thought they were being discreet, but very little slipped past Jonny Double.
 First as a police detective and now as a private investigator, Jonny knew all about surveillance.
 He was pretty good at spotting those watching him.

 The key was keeping an eye on the three of them without them noticing.
 Jonny enjoyed the challenge while he ate.
-It helped pass the time and kept him from thinking about the fact that he spent way too many nights eating alone.
+It helped pass the time and kept him from dwelling on the fact that he spent way too many nights eating alone.

 Before he knew it, his meal was finished.
 Liang brought over a small plate with a fortune cookie on it.
 Unlike so many other places these days, Lo Chou made his fortune cookies in-house.
-None of those prepackaged stale crackers with sanitized messages would be found here.
+None of those prepackaged, stale crackers with sanitized messages could be found here.

 Jonny lifted the cookie and looked for the check.
 He asked Liang about it; she simply shook her head and smiled.
 It was kind of a routine between them.
 Jonny would ask where the bill was, and she’d play coy.
-Lo Chou always gave the man a weekly meal for free, though Jonny at least tried to pay for it once in a while.
+Lo Chou always treated him to a weekly meal for free, though Jonny at least tried to pay for it once in a while.
 It wasn’t good to take advantage of a friend’s generosity.

 Liang left the table, giggling.